 Part 6: Historic Urban Character Appraisal presents the details of the historic urban characterisation work, identifying the physical remains of the past in the present day townscape.
-It includes a summary of the overall historic urban character of the town and a description of the Historic Urban Character Areas defined as part of this work.
+It includes a summary of the overall historic urban character of the town and a description of the Historic Urban Character

+Areas defined as part of this work.

-Part 7: Research Framework provides a short research framework outlining the major research questions which could be used to guide and inform future research into the town and how these fit into the South West Archaeological Research Framework.
+Part 7: Historic Environment Research Framework outlines the major research questions which could be used to guide and inform future research into the town and how these fit into the South West Archaeological Research Framework.

-1.5 Who is this document for?
+1.5 Who is this Document for?

 The information in this report is aimed at the public bodies, organisations and groups that play a role in the planning and management of the urban and historic environments.

 Additionally anyone who has an interest in the historic urban environment, including community groups, developers, architects and academics, may find aspects of this work of interest and relevance.